ietf-wg-cellar/matroska-specification/notes.md

 they can be stored in a lace to save space.
 They will then be stored in the same block as follows:

 ### Xiph lacing

+The Xiph lacing using the saving coding of length as found in the Ogg container [@?RFC3533].

 *   Block head (with lacing bits set to 01)
 *   Lacing head: Number of frames in the lace -1 -- i.e. 2 (the 800 and 500 octets one)